Blewet History, Family Crest & Coats of Arms

-Norman Conquest of island in 1066.
+The Blewet family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a person with blue eyes, or who often wore blue clothing.
 The name stems from the Old French root bleuet which means blue.
+The family claimed Briqueville-la-Blouette, in Normandy as their point of origin.
+This name was still represented there as "Blouet de Cahagnolles," belonging to the Bailiwick of Caen, sat in the great Assembly of the Norman nobles in 1789.

 Early Origins of the Blewet family